 For various reasons, some businesses and sectors do well during a recession.
 One way to identify recession-proof businesses is by looking for those which have negative beta values.
 This means that their asset’s price moves in the opposite direction of the market.
 The healthcare sector, for example, tends to have more negative beta values because, regardless of the economic situation, consumers will always need medical care.

 You can never really predict the nature and course of a recession.
 However, what’s important to know is that there are ways to insulate your company when the economy goes south.
 Here are five steps you can take today to set your company on the right path.

 1. Improve Your Business’s Portfolio

 A good way to guard against a recession is by increasing the number of cash holdings in your business’s portfolio.
 Asset diversification, a long investment timeline, and rebalancing the business’s investments can also help to protect your business from a recession.
 They allow investors to access liquidity quickly to benefit from a crashing stock market.

 2. Pay as You Go

-Even with increased cash holdings, to recession proof your business you also need to be able to tie all business expenses to matching sales.
-For example, if your business is in need of office supplies, you should aim to pay those expenses from the sales generated within that same period of time.
+Even with increased cash holdings, to recession-proof your business you also need to be able to tie all business expenses to matching sales.
+For example, if your business needs office supplies, you should aim to pay those expenses from the sales generated within that same period.
 Try to avoid pulling out money from your reserve to fund your operations.
-If the sales you’re making aren’t generating enough money, then you need to focus on better ways to reach, and grow, your target market, which brings us to the next step.
+If the sales you’re making aren’t generating enough money, then you need to focus on better ways to reach and grow your target market, which brings us to the next step.